linuxartisan/tomoney/readme.md

 ```

-After installation, execute to dump the autoloader
+After installation, to dump the autoloader, execute
 ```
 $ composer dump-autoload
 ```

 ## Usage